swaffoz/songaday_searcher/API.md

 * * *

 ## Tags
-Returns an array of all available tags
+Returns an array of all available tags.

+**Warning!** This will return a large dump of data.

 ### URL: `/tags`
 ### Method: `GET`